Reinventing Anarchy

 Reinventing Anarchy: What Are Anarchists Thinking These Days? is a 1979 anthology of essays about anarchism edited by Howard Ehrlich, Carol Ehrlich, David de Leon, and Glenda Morris.

 A review by historian Paul Avrich notes that while the editors claim to synthesize a new view of anarchism, in practice the anthology retreads old concepts, and excludes international perspectives, economics and education, and individualist anarchism.

+Reinventing Anarchy was followed by a second volume some years later, Reinventing Anarchy, Again (AK Press, 1996, cover by Freddie Baer), expanded and with new material.